Cross Country Skiing in Mammoth Lakes

 The Tamarack Cross Country Ski Center is located up at Twin Lakes in the Mammoth Lakes Basin.

-The lake’s basin is also known for its great snow conditions at 9000 feet and it’s epic views of the Mammoth Crest and beyond.
+The lake’s basin is also renowned for its excellent snow conditions at 9,000 feet and its breathtaking views of the Mammoth Crest and the surrounding area.

-SKI TRAIL REGULATIONS: (From USFS Web Site) Dogs are not permitted on the groomed trails of either the Cross-Country Ski Center or on the Shady Rest Trail System.
+SKI TRAIL REGULATIONS: (From USFS Website) Dogs are not permitted on the Cross-Country Ski Center’s groomed trails or the Shady Rest Trail System.

 Bicycles are prohibited on the groomed trails of either Cross-Country Ski Center and on all marked ski trails when there is sufficient snow for skiing.